softwarecrafters/kata-log/_constraints/no-primitives.md

 ## Aka "No Naked Primitives"

-* All primitive values (e.g. booleans, numbers or strings) need to be wrapped and must not be visible at object boundaries.
+* All value types, that your programming language provides (e.g. booleans, numbers, strings), need to be wrapped and must not be visible at object boundaries.
 * Arrays, all kinds of containers like lists or hash-tables and even Object (the root class of the language's class hierarchy) are